Generalized Alternating Projections on Manifolds and Convex Sets: Abstract

 \section{Abstract}

-In this paper we extend the previous convergence results on the generalized alternating projection method, from subspaces \cite{falt-optimal}, to include smooth manifolds.
-We show that locally it will behave in the same way, with the same rate as predicted in \cite{falt-optimal}.
-The goal is to get closer to a rate for general convex sets, where convergence, but not rate is known.
-If a finite identification property can be shown for two convex sets, to locally smooth manifolds, then the rates from this paper also apply to those sets.
-We present a few examples where this is the case, and also a counter example for when this is not the case.
+In this paper, we extend the previous convergence results for the generalized alternating projection method applied to subspaces in \cite{falt-optimal} to hold also for smooth manifolds.
+We show that the algorithm locally behaves similarly in the subspace and manifold settings and that the same rates are obtained.
+We also present convergence rate results for when the algorithm is applied to non-empty, closed, and convex sets.
+The results are based on a finite identification property that implies that the algorithm after an initial identification phase solves a smooth manifold feasibility problem.
+Therefore, the rates in this paper hold asymptotically for problems in which this identification property is satisfied.
+We present a few examples where this is the case and also a counter example for when this is not.